canjs/can-stache/docs/helpers/each.md

 1) You have a large list, with minimal updates planned after initial render.
 In this case, `{{#list}}` might be more advantageous as there will be a faster initial render.
 However, if any part of the list changes, the entire `{{#list}}` area will be re-processed.

 2) You have a large list, with many updates planned after initial render.
 A grid with many columns of editable fields, for instance.
-In this case, you many want to use `{{#each(list)}}`, even though it will be slower on initial render(we're setting up more bindings), you'll have faster updates as there are now many sections.
+In this case, you many want to use `{{#each(list)}}`, even though it will be slower on initial render (we’re setting up more bindings), you’ll have faster updates as there are now many sections.